nyorain/tokonoma/src/deferred/notes.md

   something for free there
 - when shaderStorageImageExtendedFormats is supported, we can perform pretty much all fullscreen passes (ssao, ssr, combining, ssao blurring) as compute shaders.
-For doing it with post processing/ tonemapping we'd also need to create the swapchain with storage image caps *and* know that it uses a format that is supported... so probably stick with fullscreen render pass there.
+For tknng it with post processing/ tonemapping we'd also need to create the swapchain with storage image caps *and* know that it uses a format that is supported... so probably stick with fullscreen render pass there.